You've reached the home on the web of Richard Hollerith.

 My relationship status is single.

 I grew up in Worcester, Massachusetts, and went to college in South Florida.
-Since 1986 I've lived in the Bay Area.
-Since 1995 I've lived in San Rafael, CA (which is part of the Bay Area).
+Since 1986 I've lived in the San Francisco Bay Area.
+Since 1995 I've lived in San Rafael, Marin County.
 In fact, I've lived in the same apartment since 1995.

 I have a serious chronic illness that has been preventing me from holding down a job.
 The very short version is that I am constantly tired.
 On a hike, I have trouble keeping up with friends who are much older than me.
 Specifically, at the start, I can walk or run faster than they can, but I tire before they do.
 The illness involves more than just constant tiredness, but it is difficult to explain the other parts in a few sentences or a few paragraphs, and the tiredness is probably the most disabling part of it.